leoguo145997/INFO-5940-HW-1/README.md

 3. Press Enter or click the send button to submit your question.
 4. You can ask multiple questions in succession, creating a conversation thread.

+What I updated over the original configuration:
+1. Extended file support: Added PDF handling alongside text files.
+2. Multiple file uploads: Allows users to upload and process multiple documents.
+3. Document processing: Implemented document chunking to better handling of large texts.
+4. Langchain integration: Utilized Langchain's document handling capabilities, setting up for potential future enhancements.

 Configuration Changes
-I updated the Python version in the Dockerfile to 3.8 for compatibility with all required libraries and added the following packages to the requirements.txt file: streamlit openai
+I updated the Python version in the Dockerfile to 3.8 for compatibility with all required libraries and added the following packages to the requirements.txt file:
+1. streamlit
+2. openai
-PyPDF2
+3. PyPDF2
-langchain
+4. langchain
-langchain_openai
+5. langchain_openai
-langchain_community
+6. langchain_community
-chromadb
+7. chromadb